KumoCorp/kumomta/docs/reference/events/smtp_server_message_received.md

 will be triggered for each of them.

 The event handler will be passed a [Message](../message/index.md) object.
+The Message will always have a `Received` header prepended that captures trace information about the sender.

 This event is the best place to carry out a number of important policy decisions: